-LG Electronics Inc. will repair or replace your product, at LG's option, if it proves to be defective in material or workmanship under normal use, during the warranty period set forth below, effective from the date of original consumer purchase of the product.
-This limited warranty is good only to the original purchaser of the product and effective only when used in the United States, including U.S. Territories.
+LG Electronics U.S.A., Inc. will repair or at its Option replace, without charge, your product which proves to be defective in material or workmanship under normal use, during the warranty period listed below from the date of original purchase.
+This warranty is good only to the original purchaser of the product during the warranty period as long as it is in the U.S. including Alaska, Hawaii, and U.S. Territories.

-WARRANTY PERIOD:
+WARRANTY PERIOD